renmau/Sesame_pipeline/Pipeline/README.md

 - The function does the same as for generate_data_z_all.py, but everything is now done individually for the three sets you already made when you made the samples individually.
 You must change the number of samples in sets_num to fit your distribution, and also the names pointing to folders and files so that they match the structure and naming you made when you made the samples earlier.

-- In the trainingdata folder, there are the lin_separatedLHS_test.csv example files, which match the ones used to train the fully linear $f(R)$ emulator in [Mauland-Hus et al. 2023](#).
+- In the trainingdata folder, there are the lin_separatedLHS_test.csv example files, which match the ones used to train the fully linear $f(R)$ emulator in [Mauland et al. 2023](https://arxiv.org/abs/2309.13295).

 ---------------------------------------------------